Click on Read More and the green links which then appear. here . Not on Mubi: Gypsy Dance.

-Here is a director i have a soft spot for.
+A director i have a soft spot for.
 Gilbert Adair the distinguished writer on cinema was pretty scathing of female directors in his book Flickers but made an exception of Alice Guy- and rightly, for her films are loaded with wit, charm, magic and an explorer’s curiosity and vision.
-She made hundreds of films in all, many not listed on imb, within a range of genres- social documents, historical and religious dramas, comedies, adventures, romance….
+She made hundreds of films in all, many not listed on imdb, within a range of genres- social documents, historical and religious dramas, comedies, adventures, romance….

 Alice Guy-Blaché (July 1, 1873 – March 24, 1968) was a French pioneer filmmaker who was the first female director in the motion picture industry and is considered to be one of the first directors of a fiction film.

 Alice Guy (pronounced a-LEES ghee) was born to French parents who were working in Chile where her father owned a chain of bookstores.
 Her mother returned home to give birth to Alice in Paris.
 For the first few years of her life she was left in the care of her grandmother in Switzerland until her mother came to take her to Chile where she lived with her family for about two years.
 She was then sent to study at a boarding school in France and was a young girl entering her teens when her parents returned from Chile.
 However, shortly thereafter, her father and brother both died.

 In 1894 Alice Guy was hired by Léon Gaumont to work for a still-photography company as a secretary.
 The company soon went out of business but Gaumont bought the defunct operations inventory and began his own company that soon became a major force in the fledgling motion picture industry in France.
 Alice Guy decided to join the new Gaumont Film Company, a decision that led to a pioneering career in filmmaking spanning more than twenty-five years and involving her directing, producing, writing and/or overseeing more than 700 films.